mhdawson/micro-app-phone-dialer/README.md

 3.Optionally modify serverPort which is the port on which the server for the micro app will be listening

+4. Optionally add "basicAuth": "XXXX"

+where XXXX is the encoded basicAuth token that you want to be sent to the phone in an Authorization header.
+Some phones seem to require this to accept connections.

-As an example the configuration file that comes with the install is:
+ an example the configuration file that comes with the install is:

 <PRE>
 {